Recovery · Sleep

 2. Light Environment After Training

-Blue light exposure, from phones, tablets, and bright overhead lighting, suppresses melatonin production and delays circadian phase.
+Blue light exposure from phones, tablets, and bright overhead lighting suppresses melatonin production and delays circadian phase.
 Athletes spending 2-3 hours on their phones after an evening practice are physiologically pushing their sleep onset back by 60-90 minutes, regardless of how tired they are.
-This is one of the most modifiable behavioral factors in athlete sleep.

 Practical action:

-Encourage blue light filtering glasses after 9pm, night mode on devices, or a simple phone-down window before bed.
-Make this a team conversation rather than an individual mandate; peer culture is more influential than coach directives for adolescent and young adult athletes.
+Encourage blue light filtering glasses after 9pm, night mode on devices, or a phone-down window before bed.
+Make this a team conversation; peer culture is more influential than coach directives for adolescent and young adult athletes.

 3. Travel Sleep Management

-Travel disrupts sleep through time zone changes, unfamiliar environments, shared rooms, schedule disruption, and the physiological stress of transit itself.
-Programs that travel frequently without a travel sleep protocol are losing competitive advantage.
-Simple interventions, consistent wake times, eye masks, ear plugs, melatonin for eastward travel, room temperature management, compound over a season.
+Travel disrupts sleep through time zone changes, unfamiliar environments, shared rooms, schedule disruption, and the physiological stress of transit.
+Programs that travel frequently without a sleep protocol are losing competitive advantage.
+Consistent wake times, eye masks, ear plugs, and room temperature management compound over a season.

 Practical action: